 Real-World Scenarios: What Should You Choose? 💡

-• Scenario 2: "A feature I just deployed to Staging (from the develop branch) caused a serious bug.
-That commit was pushed and others have already pulled it."
+developbranch) caused a serious bug.
+That commit was pushed and others have already pulled it."- Solution:

-• git reset --soft HEAD~5 then git commit -m "One big, complete feature commit".
+git reset --soft. git reset --soft HEAD~5thengit commit -m "One big, complete feature commit".

 Conclusion: Master Both Git Reset and Git Revert